15 types of digital content to make your business shine online

 An infographic can be as simple as a designed Pinterest pin or a detailed ‘how to’ guide in pictorial form.
 Have a think about some of the knowledge you hold within your business.
 Could it be presented in graphic form?

 7. User-generated content

 Depending on your type of business, customers may already be talking about you on social media.
+This called user-generated content.
 Why not harness their enthusiasm and retweet or share their online endorsements?